chanwen7/cyclistic/python_analysis.md

 ##### Setting up the environment
-Python 3.13 is utilized for data analysis, using the PyCharm 2025.1 interface.

 Packages used includes Pandas, Matplotlib (pyplot), and Seaborn.
 Cleaned data  was imported via Pandas into a dataframe.
 ```